Higher order trade-offs in hypergraph community detection

 Transferring the notion of community structure from graphs to hypergraphs is far from straightforward.
 In dyadic networks community structure can be largely described by edge density: the strength of community structure corresponds to the relative difference in the density of edges within communities compared to across communities.
 Hyperedges connect varying numbers of nodes, and these multiway interactions can couple nodes from different communities in a variety of configurations.
 Figure~\ref{fig_1conceptualIllustration} illustrates some examples of these different configurations in community partitions in graphs and hypergraphs.
-The resulting structural heterogeneity has no direct analogue in graphs and raises fundamental questions: how should community structure be defined and detected when interactions span multiple orders, and how do different hyperedge orders and ``shapes'' (i.e., how hyperedges split across communities) jointly influence the recoverability of planted structure?
+The resulting structural heterogeneity has no direct analogue in graphs.
+This implies that any community detection algorithm, regardless of its specific mechanism, must make a choice regarding which hyperedge orders and ``shapes'' (i.e., how hyperedges split across communities) to prioritize or preserve in the resulting partition.
+This leads to fundamental questions: how do these choices jointly influence the recoverability of planted structure, and how can we systematically characterize the resulting trade-offs?
 Unlike the graph setting, where detectability and algorithmic optimality are now relatively well understood, the theoretical understanding of community detection in hypergraphs remains much less developed.